 The below link provides information and guidance, primarily relating to workplaces, for carrying out risk assessments:

-- Health and Safety Executive (HSE)checklists – This website contains a range of checklists primarily related to workplaces: https://www.hse.gov.uk/simple-health-safety/risk/
+- Health and Safety Executive (HSE) checklists – a range of checklists primarily related to workplaces: https://www.hse.gov.uk/simple-health-safety/risk/

 Information and guidance for voluntary, Community and social enterprise organisations as well as activities taking place in multipurpose community facilities can be found below:

 - Voluntary, Community and social enterprise organisations (VCSOs)– a list of guidance for VSCOs is available here: https://www.gov.uk/guidance/covid-19-guidance-for-voluntary-community-and-social-enterprise-organisations

 - Multipurpose community facilities – If a group is meeting in a multipurpose community facility then the following specific guidance may be helpful: https://www.gov.uk/government/publications/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities